djbrieck/brieckspro/content/posts/trash-can-standing-desk/index.md

 ## Review

 I was impressed by how well it worked as a standing desk, and really enjoyed the compact size of the unit.
 And the easy with which I could move the unit as the sun moved in the sky, so it was easy to stay in the shade.
 The negative tilt seemed to work well with me for typing.
-And had no issues with seeing the screen, although I could probaly use more screen height I did not find it uncomfortable for the couple of day I worked like this.
-I had no complaints about the unit, buy my brain was going on on with improvements that I could make to something like this.
+And had no issues with seeing the screen, although I could probably use more screen height I did not find it uncomfortable for the couple of day I worked like this.
+I had no complaints about the unit, but my brain was going on on with improvements that I could make to something like this.

 ## Future additions to make something like this even better